Jbleezy/BO1-Reimagined/README.md

 * Gun Game: fix rare bug where multiple gun increment powerups spawn (not sure what causes it, not caused from killing multiple zombies from the same shot)

 ## TESTING:
+* Grief: test what happens if you get effected by a Clip Unload powerdown when holding claymores
 * Grief: test meat third person model
 * Moon: check if you can hack box while it is spawning in
 * Moon sidequest dialog in coop without Richtofen